Cardinals vs. Nationals Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- The Cardinals will send Jack Flaherty (3-5) to the mound for his 15th start this season.
+- Jordan Montgomery (3-7) will take to the mound for the Cardinals and make his 15th start of the season.

-- Flaherty has made 10 starts of five or more innings in 14 chances this season, and averages 5.2 frames when he pitches.
+- Montgomery will look to finish five or more innings for the fifth start in a row.

-- He has finished three appearances without allowing an earned run in 14 chances this season.
+- In 14 appearances this season, he has finished three without allowing an earned run.

 |Opponent